 ✓ Grievance Procedure

 Support for those who speak up

-Speaking up, in good faith, in the interests of our Company and our team is by no means viewed as disloyal.
+Speaking up, in good faith, in the interests of our Group and our team is by no means viewed as disloyal.
 In fact, any such act is viewed as a positive action taken to protect our future.
-In accordance with the Protected Disclosure legislation, the Company has established this internal reporting channel and procedure document to support individuals through this process.
+In accordance with the Protected Disclosure legislation in the markets we operate in, the Group has established this internal reporting channel and procedure document to support individuals through this process.

-The whistle blower will not be disadvantaged; if they have acted in good faith and the company commit’s that their employment status will not be affected, even if their concerns are proven unfounded, at a later date.
+The whistleblower will not suffer detrimental treatment; if they have acted in good faith and the Group commit’s that their employment status will not be affected, even if their concerns are proven unfounded, at a later date.